-- ¾ cup sugar
+- ¾ cup granulated sugar 150g

-- 4 egg whites
+- 4 large egg whites

-- ¼ tsp salt
+- ¼ teaspoon kosher salt

-- 1½ cups unsalted butter room temperature
+- 1½ cups unsalted butter room temperature (339g)

 - In a large bowl, whisk together the flour, sugar, cocoa powder, baking soda, baking powder and salt.

 - Divide the batter evenly between the two pans and bake on the middle rack for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes, then remove the cakes from the pans, take off the parchment layer, and finish cooling on the racks.

 Chocolate Swiss Meringue Buttercream

-- Transfer the cake to the fridge for 30 minutes so the ganache can harden up prior to adding the buttercream.
+- Transfer the cake to the fridge for 15-30 minutes so the ganache can harden up prior to adding the buttercream.

-- Remove the cake from the fridge and add a large dollop of buttercream to the top of the cake.
+- Remove the cake from the fridge and add a few large dollops of buttercream to the top of the cake.
 Working from the middle, gently push the buttercream to the edges, then down the sides of the cake and cover all layers.
 You will need to continue adding buttercream until it is completely covered and you can’t see any of the chocolate ganache through the layers.